DisStreamChat/App/README.md

 ```
 npm install -g yarn
 ```
-4. Create a .env and add enviromnent variables from `.env.sample`
+4. Create a .env and add enviromnent variables from `.env.sample`. unless you are you a development version of the backend, the socket url should be set to `https://distwitchchat-backend.herokuapp.com/`
 5. Navigate into project root and install dependencies.
 ```
 cd <your-project-name> && npm install